zachanator070/xfce-arc-compiz/README.md

 * Compiz Library Toolbox
 * Regex Matching

+These plugins aren't required to run, but are nice to have:
+* Move Window
+* Grid
+* Place Windows
+* Resize Window
+* Scale
+* Snapping Windows

 NOTE: If you want the themes but do not want compiz, change line 12 of ~/.config/xfce4/xfconf/xfce-perchannel-xml/xfce4-session.xml to
 `<value type="string" value="xfwm4"/>`